-There were 21 retirees reported with a bounce back annuity and an unreasonable reduction factor.
-A factor of 0.80, 0.85 and 0.90 was assumed for the 100%, 75% and 50% joint and survivor annuity, respectively.
+There were 21 retirees reported with a bounceback annuity and an unreasonable reduction factor.
+A factor of 0.80, 0.85 and 0.90 was assumed for the 100%, 75% and 50% join and survivor annuity, respectively.

-There was 1 retiree reported with an accelerated benefit election, who is younger than the accelerated age and is missing the accelerated benefit amount and end date.
-We assumed the accelerated period has ended.
+There were 2 retirees reported with an accelerated benefit election, who are younger than the accelerated age, and are missing the accelerated benefit amount and end date.
+Due to the small number of affected members, we did not modify the valuation data.

-There were retired members reported with a survivor option and an invalid or missing survivor gender (362 members) and/or survivor date of birth (298 members).
+There were retired members reported with a survivor option and an invalid or missing survivor gender (352 members) and/or survivor date of birth (296 members).
 We used the valuation assumptions if the survivor gender or date of birth was missing or invalid.